beezwax/fmslogs/README.md

 Some things that it does that using just tail, head, or Get-Content don't:
 - displays headers for columns, even if not showing first row
 - uses custom tab stops for each log for consistent column alignments
-- quicker access (don't have to type full log path or cd to correct directory)
+- quick access to print or open in editor (don't have to type full log path or cd to correct directory)
 - limit messages to those only after a given timestamp or duration
 - lists size and modification dates for all logs
 - optionally truncate lines to avoid line wrap